pnsn/station_metrics/station_metrics/metrics/dcrequest_pctavailable.md

 ## Change Log

-Aug 2026: the numerator counted samples over the whole 3605.05 s analysis window while the denominator used an integer 3605 s, so a complete hour read about 100.14 percent.
+Sep 14 2026: the numerator counted samples over the whole 3605.05 s analysis window while the denominator used an integer 3605 s, so a complete hour read about 100.14 percent.
 Both are now the clean hour.